lifewatch/BatSounds/raw_to_wav/README.md

 # raw_to_wav.py

+When using or modifying these scripts you should mention LifeWatch Belgium, Flanders Marine Institute in your publications.

 Written in Python 3.7

 Converts all .raw-files in the input folder (and subfolders!) to .wav-files with given parameters.
 Skips raw-files that already have a wav-file present in the output folder.